elmer/librarian-puppet/README.md

 If we use a `:ref =>`, we can use anything that Git will recognize as a ref.
 This includes any branch name, tag name, SHA, or SHA unique prefix.
-If we use a branch, we can later ask Librarian-pupet to update the modulek by fetching the most recent version of the module from that same branch.
+If we use a branch, we can later ask Librarian-pupet to update the module by fetching the most recent version of the module from that same branch.

 The Git source also supports a `:path =>` option.
 If we use the path option,